moriorgames/machine-learning/README.md

 ## Docker Images

-I like to preserve information about tagging and pushing images to docker
+I like to preserve information about tagging and pushing imageFile to docker

 * First login at dockerhub
 ```